 There are plenty of situations in which a calibration can and should be performed.
 Here’s a quick guideline as to when you should consider calibrating:

 Having a device that reads accurately is very important and has a huge impact on both commerce and safety.
 If you need to have a device calibrated then contact Garber Metrology.
-Not only have they been in service for close to 40 years, but they even make house calls (which can be very beneficial if you have a large device or need a calibration done on the quick.)
+Not only have they been in service since 1975, but they even make house calls (which can be very beneficial if you have a large device or need a calibration done on the quick.)
 Garber understands exactly what’s required of your devices and can help you calibrate to you or your customers needs.